 3. Finally, you can ask for money on past due balances if you immediately offer financial assistance application and offer to help them fill it out.

 “I have a question on returned mail as it relates to the 501r requirements for ECAs.
-It has come up recently that a statement was returned and per how we currently Epic working is that if returned mail send to bad debt approval Work-queue.
+It has come up recently that a statement was returned.
+Currently we have Epic workflow to immediately send to bad debt approval Work-queue.

 Per our policy, we have language regarding the guarantor’s responsibility of providing the correct mailing address but don’t specifically refer to it as returned mail as the indicator that we don’t have a correct mailing address.
 Do you think we are ok to send the accounts to collections upon the first returned mail (per our policy) assuming it is past the 120 days from the first post-discharge statement?”